clinicalml/deepDiagnosis/README.md

 Read the following for details on how to define your cohort and task.

 #Input:
+Input should be one of the two formats descrubed below:

 ![Here is an Imaginary input and output for a single person in 2 input setting.](https://github.com/clinicalml/deepDiagnosis/blob/master/doc/input_formats.png)